Tonedawg1/gen1recomp-unique-fly-surf-sprites/README.md

 - SURF SPRITES — On/Off
 - FLY SPRITES — On/Off
-- SPRITE SOURCE — Auto (prioritizes Wilds first, then PokePC) /Specific (choose which one you want to use if you have both mods)
+- SPRITE SOURCE — Auto (prioritizes Wilds first, then PokePC) / Specific (choose which one you want to use if you have both mods)

 ## Install